FObersteiner/uv-env/presentation/resources/live-demo_script.md

     - could also use `setup.py` as source for the requirements

 - install from requirements file: `uv pip install -r requirements.txt`

+## misc

+- `uvx` to use Python tools.
+Can be convenient for non-Python projects that don't have a venv for example.